Virus talks on brink of collapse, sides still 'far apart'

 Pelosi was referring to a GOP proposal to increase the deduction for business meals from 50% to 100%.
 The idea seems likely to die, along with Trump’s efforts to cut the Social Security payroll tax.
 But Schumer and Pelosi continue to push to restore a tax break for state and local taxes paid mostly by wealthier people with high incomes and valuable homes.

-McConnell, R-Ky., issued a grim assessment of the situation Thursday, again complaining that Pelosi and Schumer are not negotiating in good faith.
+McConnell, R-Ky., is likely to have to assume a higher profile if the talks are to come to a successful close, but he issued a grim assessment of the situation Thursday, again complaining that Pelosi and Schumer are not negotiating in good faith.

 “Day after day, they’ve stonewalled the president’s team.
 Day by day, they’ve tried to invent new euphemisms to create the illusion of progress,” McConnell said Thursday.